Xelus22/MechanicalKeyboardWiki/_entries/MXSwitches.md

 parent-id: Switches
 is-parent: no
 ---
 - There are many different mechanical switch manufacturers such as Gateron, Kailh, Greetech, Cherry (now known as ZF) and many others.
 Each company has their own way of colour-coding the switches into their different properties and aspects.
-Below is a table of all the mechanical switches known to the community.
-Each entry shows the type of switch, the actuation and actuation force and includes a picture for easy identification.
+Below is a table of all the MX style mechanical switches known to the community.
+Each entry shows the type of switch, the actuation or bottom out force and includes a picture for easy identification.
 You may add new switches yourself as new switches appear from the community or OEMs.

 <b>This table is for MX type switches only.
 For Alps switches go <a href = "#Alps">here</a>.</b>